Meldonium, sold under the brand name Mildronate, is a performance-enhancing drug that is the source of much debate in the world of sports doping.

 Meldonium is a drug that enhances athletic performance.

 One of the early uses of meldonium was in animals.
-Agricultural workers used the drug specifically to enhance the sexual performance and sperm motility of boars.
-Its license was later expanded for use in humans.
+Agricultural workers used the drug specifically to

 The pharmaceutical company Grendiks, based in Latvia, produced meldonium.
 With sales of the drug reaching 56 million euros in 2013, it is one of Latvia’s biggest medical exports.